roboll/helmfile/README.md

 `--selector tier=frontend --selector tier=backend` will select all the charts

+In addition to user supplied labels the name, namespace, and chart are available to be used as selectors.
+The chart will just be the chart name excluding the repository (Example `stable/filebeat` would be selected using `--selector chart=filebeat`).

 ## Templates

 You can use go's text/template expressions in `helmfile.yaml` and `values.yaml.gotmpl` (templated helm values files). `values.yaml` references will be used verbatim.
 In other words: